 About the Working Artist

-Award-winning artist Charlene Clark is a self-taught sculptor and painter.
+Award-winning artist Charlene Clark is a self-taught painter and sculptor.
 Her artwork reflects a highly personal amalgam of imagination and memory fueled by a relentless fascination with industry and transportation.
 An obsessive, lifelong collection of ephemera and objects from the mid-twentieth century serves as inspiration.
 This self-taught painter refers to her style as “anti-academic impressionism”.